 Like every library, we strive to keep up with the needs of our community.
 Over time, we have learned that we can make it easier for people to find and use library materials, attend events, study, relax, connect with others, and interact with and get help from staff.

 Although there is a lot to like about our current spaces, there are many challenges that need to be addressed holistically.
 Beginning in January 2020, we will undergo a renovation project to modernize our interior spaces, starting with the second floor.
 The entire project will take about 14 months and we plan to remain open throughout the project, keeping as many materials accessible and services available as we can.
 We are working with the construction manager to minimize disruption and inconvenience to the public.

 The enhancements will provide:

-- Collections of books and other materials that are more accessible, appealing, and browsable
+- Collections of books and other materials arranged in a more accessible, appealing, and browsable manner

 - Clearer paths throughout the library